sariaslaso/query-engine-RAG/README.md

 # query-engine-RAG

-A query engine that uses Retrieval Augmented Generation (RAG) to assist LLMS in answering questions about a text.
+A query engine that uses Retrieval Augmented Generation (RAG) to assist LLMs in answering questions about a text.
 The RAG approach improves the performance of a LLMs by providing relevant context to a user query.
 This is achieved by retrieving content from a database that satisfies some similarity threshold with the query.

 ## How the app works

 The user provides an input text and a query about this text to the user interface (UI).
 The text is read, processed, and split into sentences using the spaCy trained pipeline [en_core_web_sm](https://spacy.io/models/en), an English pipeline trained on written web text, in order to preserve the semantics.
 The spaCy pipeline allows to process the text as a stream and buffer the paragraphs in batches.
 A [FlagEmbedding model](https://huggingface.co/BAAI/bge-small-zh-v1.5) is used to create vector embeddings of the text in batches of n text chunks that contain a preset number of sentences each.
-The vector embeddings are indexed in pairs along with the corresponding chunks of text using the Python client for Elasticsearch.
+The vector embeddings are indexed and stored in a vector database in pairs along with the corresponding chunks of text using the Python client for Elasticsearch.
+Similarly, the user query is embedded and indexed in the vector database alongside with vector embeddings of the text.

 ```mermaid